QuartzQualcomm/Quartz/INSTALL.md

 # Installation Guide

+For a single script to automate the setup on Windows, please use the [Windows Setup Script](.\setup_windows.ps1).

 This guide provides instructions on how to set up the project environment using Conda and Node.js, and run the necessary services.

 ## Prerequisites